TITLE 44: GOVERNMENT CONTRACTS, PROCUREMENT AND PROPERTY MANAGEMENT

 Application for Authority to Dispose of State Records Also referred to as a records retention schedule, the document stating the official retention, maintenance and disposition requirements for a record series, or type of record, based on administrative, fiscal, legal or archival values for the scheduled records.
 This schedule is of no force unless approved by the Commission (see Section 17 of the Act).

 Authentic Copy A reproduction of a record that duplicates the content of the original record and that has been certified as authentic by the creating agency so that it may be submitted as legal evidence.

 Born-Digital Records Records created in a digital format, as opposed to those created in other media and then converted to digital surrogates.
 Examples include word processing documents, electronic spreadsheets and digital photographs.

 Commission or SRC − The State Records Commission created by Section 16 of the State Records Act to determine what State agency records no longer have any administrative, fiscal, legal, research or historical value and should no longer be retained.

-Database A collection of information organized in such a way that a computer program can select desired pieces of data.
+Database A collection of data elements organized in such a way that a computer program can select desired pieces of data.
 A database is typically used as an electronic filing system through which users can quickly sort and retrieve data as necessary.